Starved and tortured for 42 days

 "The abductors later handed us over to another group, who accused us of running a manpower business and sending people to Italy," said Alamgir, who migrated to Libya as a welder in 2022.

-"They demanded Tk 4 lakh from each of us.
+"They demanded 4 lakh takas from each of us.
 When we said we couldn't pay, they tortured us and then handed us over to a Bangladeshi group."

 Their families soon received ransom demands of Tk 22 lakh per person through video calls.